 Back in December, I had the opportunity to speak at the Defrag Conference alongside Dick Hardt (now at Microsoft) and Chris Shipley of DEMO.

-For many people like myself, information is rapidly becoming a currency which is traded in exchange for competitive advantage, traffic (re-Tweets), and social status.
 In the past I have likened some of this information harvesting as sifting for gold using social filters.
 This is a major trend and with recent advances in real-time search, which TechCrunch dubbs ‘mining the thought stream’ the opportunities are staggering.

 Information harvesting, using social filters to “bubble up” what is most valuable, has been used for years in the real world.
 When several persons with high social capital arrive at similar conclusions, or make reference to the same thing independently of one another, you know it’s worth paying attention to.